 Celebrating the wins no matter their scale is important.
 For environmentalists and nature- friends the great news last week was the voting by the European Parliament in favor of the proposals to take measures on 10 single-use plastics by 2021 and the collection of 90% of single-use plastic drink bottles.
 Sounds great right?

-But before you jump around to note that is not a ban on all plastics.
 The ban is restricted to a select group of plastic items such as cutlery, plates, stirrers, straws, sticks for balloons, and cotton bud sticks which will face market restriction.

 So the ban or market restriction is initially not for all plastic.
 However, in addition to the ban on these specific items, it is also a proposal to reduce the consumption of plastic food containers, and drink cups.
 In addition, there is a plan to collect 90% of single-use plastic bottles by 2025, for example through deposit refund schemes.
 And to change the drink containers and bottle design.

 The manufacturers will bear responsibility for the products they create and should ensure correct labeling indicating how items should be disposed of, the negative impact of inappropriate disposal, and which type of plastic was used for production.
 The most important next step is to raise consumers’ awareness of available re-use systems and was management options, as well as, the negative impact on the environment of inappropriate disposal.

 In the second edition of the EU legislation in Progress dated October 19, 2018, you can find an overview of the proposed measures per plastic items prepared by the European Parliamentary Research Service.
 Why is the market restriction on just a few items?

 There are already alternative replacements on the market for plastic cutlery, plates, stirrers, and straws.
 Banning these items would be easy in several countries if the import of the alternative options takes place.
 There are also alternatives for drink cups and food containers as well but they are not yet as popular as the replacements for plastic cutlery and straws.